Saving Energy Carpet Cleaning Tips:

 - Proper specification of the frequency of cleaning will increase the performance and reduce overall energy consumption.

 - The reduction of the use of water is green.
-Maybe true! but when applied to carpet cleaning effectiveness it is surly not true.
+Maybe true! but when applied to carpet cleaning effectiveness it is surely not true.

 - Hot water is not green.
 Not true!
 Hot water enhances the effectiveness of cleaning agents when used to extract or rinse contaminates out of the carpet.
 Gold CRI approved extractors can remove up to 85% of the soil compared to 55% commonly seen in low moisture cleaning systems.
 See www.carpet-rug.org.